hl7ch/ch-lab-order/input/pagecontent/usecases-english.md

 Example document: [5-biol-monit.xml](https://github.com/hl7ch/ch-lab-order/tree/master/input/examples/bundle/5-biol-monit.xml).
 Work lists are processed, which last over a longer period of time (days/weeks).
 Generally, specific examinations are requested on multiple patients.

-### Use Case 5: Suggestion of additional or alternative examinations by the laboratory physician (order recipient, receiver)
+### Use Case 6: Suggestion of additional or alternative examinations by the laboratory physician (order recipient, receiver)

 After the laboratory order has been received and processed, the situation may arise in which the laboratory physician wishes to make suggestions for additional or alternative examinations to the author of the order.
 He can use the received order document for this purpose, exchange the personal data of the sender and receiver through his information system, and send it back with the suggestions for further or alternative laboratory examinations.

 * ServiceRequest.category: ProposalForAdditionalExam

-### Use Case 6: Findings and further data on the patient's health status
+### Use Case 7: Findings and further data on the patient's health status

 If this is of particular interest for the interpretation of the prescribed examination, it must be possible to include further data on the patient's state of health in the laboratory order.
 These are existing findings, medical reports and documents.

 * ServiceRequest.reasonCode ServiceRequest.reasonReference

+Sample form with proposal for additional investigations for microbioligical, haematological und chemistry tests in response: [2-pertussis](http://fhir.ch/ig/ch-lab-order/Questionnaire-2-pertussis.html).

-### Use Case 7: Information on the sample, preanalytics
+### Use Case 8: Information on the sample, preanalytics

 For certain tests, the order and sample alone are not sufficient to determine the laboratory result.
 In such cases, observations on the sample collection must be supplied to the laboratory.
 An example of this is the determination of creatinine clearance in 24 h urine.
 For this purpose, the laboratory must know the amount of urine collected during a certain period of time.
 Therefore the ordering party provides the laboratory with the urine volume, as well as a sample of the urine and serum.